dfinity/portal/docs/developer-docs/integrations/t-ecdsa/t-ecdsa-how-it-works.md

 -   **Computing pre-signatures, signing:** Compute signatures with the secret-shared private key.
 A **protocol for computing pre signatures**, i.e., quadruples that are used in the actual signing protocol, is run asynchronously to signing requests to precompute pre-signatures.
 This precomputation protocol computes the vast majority of the steps of creating threshold ECDSA signatures.
 A **signing protocol** is triggered by a signing request of a canister.
 A signing protocol consumes one precomputed quadruple to efficiently compute a threshold ECDSA signature.
 -   **Public key retrieval:** Allows for retrieving a public key of a canister, including potential BIP-32-like key derivation based on a canister-provided derivation path.

 It is crucial to note that the private key never exists in a reconstructed form.
-It only in secret-shared form during its whole lifetime.
+It only exists in secret-shared form during its lifetime.

 ## ECDSA keys